An estimation procedure for the Hawkes process: Data application

-In a second approach, we fit the Hawkes model to the same sample as above.
+In a second approach, we fit the Hawkes model to the same sample as above{; see Figure~\ref{td2b}}.
 This time however, we ignore the best support choice and set it naively to $s = 0.1\,\mathrm{sec}$ only.
-In addition, we apply an extremely small bin size of $\Delta = 0.002\,\mathrm{sec}$.
-In the first milliseconds after each event, the results indicate an inhibitory effect; the Hawkes model does not allow for negative excitement.
-Still, this result is not surprising.
-It reflects the fact that it takes at least 3 or 4 milliseconds for any market participant to observe and react to a change in the LOB.
-In the smoothed function-estimate of the selfexcitement of the first component (the trades process), we detect local maxima at $0.1\,\mathrm{sec}$ multiples.
-As above, this may be is a sign, that $0.1\,\mathrm{sec}$ is the ``resolution'' of some of the algorithms that drive the market.
+In addition, we apply an extremely small bin-size of $\Delta = 0.002\,\mathrm{sec}$.
+In the first milliseconds after each event, the results indicate an inhibitory effect; the {standard linear }Hawkes model does not allow for negative excitement because it could yield negative intensities with positive probability.
+In the smoothed function-estimate of the selfexcitement of the first component (the trades process), we detect local maxima at $0.02\,\mathrm{sec}$ multiples.
 Also note that in this naive fit, the baseline-intensity estimates are much larger than in the first fit: these large values are a compensation for the too small support choice.

 Naturally, the fitted Hawkes model is only completely specified when we smooth the results from the estimation method on the grid by some kind of smoothing mechanism that yields a function $\hat{H}:\ \R_{\geq 0}\to\R^{2\times 2}$.
 We do this with a cubic smoothing spline method.
 Having thus completely specified the model, we apply a Kolmogoroff--Smirnov test on the transformed interarrival-times; see Section~\ref{diagnostics}.
 The test rejects the fitted model for the $30\,\mathrm{min}$-window.
-This is not surprising: given the very large sample-size, we are very likely to include ``abnormal'' interarrival times that our model cannot catch; the Kolmogoroff--Smirnov test is particularly sensitive to such outliers.
+This is not surprising: given the very large sample-size, we are very likely to include `abnormal' interarrival times that our model cannot catch; the Kolmogoroff--Smirnov test is particularly sensitive to such outliers.
 Dividing the $30\,\mathrm{min}$-windows into smaller samples of 100 events yields plausible \emph{p}-values (not illustrated).
-For further interpretation of the diagnostics; see the discussion in Section~\ref{interpretation} below.
+For further interpretation of the diagnostics; see the discussion in Section~\ref{interpretation} below. \FloatBarrier